 The amount of people who can attend your ceremony will be restricted by physical distancing requirements.

 The maximum number of people who can attend your wedding is 40 people.
+This includes:

 Every person attending a ceremony must comply with physical distancing rules in place on the day of the ceremony.

 Currently, a physical distance of 1 metre must be maintained between anyone who is not from the same household including the couple getting married.